junxit/us-congress-bills-112/bill.md

   - **(2)** by inserting “, in the case of a rule for which the date of final agency action is the same date as the publication of the final rule,” after “except that”.
 - **(d)** *Intervention by Chief Counsel for Advocacy* Subsection (b) of section 612 of title 5, United States Code, is amended by inserting before the first period “or agency compliance with section 601, 603, 604, 605(b), 609, or 610”.

-## § 8.
+## § 9.
 Jurisdiction of court of appeals over rules implementing the Regulatory Flexibility Act

 - **(a)** *In general* Section 2342 of title 28, United States Code, is amended—
   - **(1)** in paragraph (6), by striking “and” at the end;
   - **(2)** in paragraph (7), by striking the period at the end and inserting “; and”; and
-  - **(3)** by inserting after paragpraph (7) the following new paragraph:
+  - **(3)** by inserting after paragraph (7) the following new paragraph:
     > - **(8)** all final rules under section 608(a) of title 5.

 - **(b)** *Conforming amendments* Paragraph (3) of section 2341 of title 28, United States Code, is amended—